carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/GettingStarted/getting-started.md

 ### Videos
 1. [Architecture Tricks: Managing Behaviors in Time, Space, and Depth](https://www.gdcvault.com/play/1018040/Architecture-Tricks-Managing-Behaviors-in), Dave Mark (From 33:30)
 2. [Building a Better Centaur: AI at Massive Scale](https://www.gdcvault.com/play/1021848/Building-a-Better-Centaur-AI), Dave Mark and Mike Lewis

+## FAQs

+### 1. How to get support?
+Currently, there are three ways to get support:
+1. Send an email to carloslab.customer@gmail.com, including your **Invoice Number**.
+2. Post your questions on the forum thread: [Utility Intelligence - A user-friendly Utility AI Framework](https://forum.unity.com/threads/utility-intelligence-a-user-friendly-utility-ai-framework.1547540/).
+3. Join my community on Discord: https://discord.gg/vRFEK5uE3f.
+	- I highly recommend this method as you'll get support from fellow members in my community when I'm not available.

+### 2. How to run demos in URP and HDRP

+Since this plugin doesn't have any graphical features, it is compatible with all render pipelines.
+However the materials of the demo scenes are created using the Built-In Render Pipeline.
+Therefore, if you want to run the demos in URP or HDRP, you need to convert all materials to the target pipeline first:

+#### URP
+1. Open **Render Pipeline Converter** (Window -> Rendering -> Render Pipeline Converter)
+2. Tick **Material Upgrade**
+3. Click **Initialize and Converter** button

+#### HDRP
+1. Open **HDRP Wizard** (Window -> Rendering -> HDRP Wizard)
+2. Click **Convert All Built-In Materials to HDRP**